 Dr. Erica Chenoweth is a Professor at the Josef Korbel School of International Studies at the University of Denver.
 Foreign Policy magazine ranked her among the Top 100 Global Thinkers of 2013 for her work to advance the empirical study of civil resistance.
 Her book, Why Civil Resistance Works (Columbia University Press, 2011) with Maria J. Stephan, also won the 2013 Grawemeyer Award for Ideas Improving World Order.
 Chenoweth has authored or edited four books and dozens of articles on political violence and its alternatives.
 She earned a PhD and an MA from the University of Colorado and a BA from the University of Dayton.

-Check out this related ICNC Webinar
+Check out the related ICNC Webinar